-The time out counter will enforce a fixed call duration, which is programmable from between 1 minute to 9 minutes, or alternatively 60 minutes, starting from the moment the phone is off hook.
-It will generate three beep tones, and display a time out message on the LCD ten seconds prior to disconnecting the call.
+The time out counter will enforce a fixed call duration that is programmable from one minute to nine minutes or alternatively 60 minutes, starting from the moment the phone is off hook.
+It will generate 3 beep tones, and display a time out message on the LCD ten seconds prior to disconnecting the call.
 This feature is applicable in both Handset and Hands-free modes.
 This feature is useful when the user forgets to return the handset back to the cradle, or does not press the [SPK] key to hang up the call while the phone is in the Hands-free Mode.
 (This feature can set to maximum 60 minutes).